tombarnes-hs/training-log-client/README.md

 # Personal Record (PR) Bot
 This app is a tool for rowers to maintain a record of their workouts.
 Once signed in, users can view their workout log, which will show a record of every workout they've recorded, add new workouts to the log, edit notes about their workouts, and delete workouts.

-The client's workout log is stored on the [Training Log API] (https://github.com/TomG84/training-log-api).
+The client's workout log is stored on the [Training Log API](https://github.com/TomG84/training-log-api).

-* The deployed Training Log API can be found [here] (https://frozen-sierra-35636.herokuapp.com/).
+* The deployed Training Log API can be found [here](https://frozen-sierra-35636.herokuapp.com/).
-* The deployed Training Log App can be found [here] (https://tomg84.github.io/training-log-client/).
+* The deployed Training Log App can be found [here](https://tomg84.github.io/training-log-client/).

 ## Technologies Used
 * HTML5